TrendyId/DSA-Data-Analysis-Capstone-Project--Kultra-Mega-Stores-Inventory-/README.md

     Order_Priority, Ship_Mode;
 ```

-Analysis: If high-cost shipping methods like "Express Air" were used for low-priority orders, this indicates inefficiencies.
-Match order urgency with shipping mode to control logistics expenses.
+Analysis: If high-cost shipping methods, Express Air were used for low-priority orders, this indicates inefficiencies.
+My recommendations are:
+- Use Delivery Truck for Low and Medium priority orders.
+- Reserve Express Air for High and Critical priority orders only.
+- Automate the optimal shipping method based on order priority and location.
+- Offer flexible for consumer segments if urgent delivery is requested.

 ## Summary
 This capstone project demonstrates advanced SQL querying techniques to analyze: